alif2499/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression
-Contains the code to perform simple linear regression
+Contains the code to perform simple linear regression.
+The coding was performed using python libraries.